20 May 2015, 11:00am

 The estimated number of visits abroad by UK residents in February 2014 was 3.29 million, which is a rise of 2% when compared to the number of visits abroad in February 2013.

-During the period December 2013 to February 2014, the number of UK residents' visits abroad increased by 2% when compared with the corresponding period a year earlier, but they spent 3% less on these visits.
+During the period December 2013 to February 2014, the number of UK residents' visits abroad increased by 2% when compared with the corresponding period a year earlier, and they spent 8% more on these visits.

 More detailed analysis of overseas travel and tourism trends are provided in the publications:

 Overseas Travel and Tourism Quarterly, latest publication Quarter 3 2013 published 16 January 2014.
 This publication provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors, regions of the UK visited.
 The next publication will be available in Travel Trends - 2013 to be published in 2014.
 Please see the IPS Quality and Methodology Information (331.7 Kb Pdf) paper for more information about the IPS revisions policy.

 Travel Trends, latest publication Travel Trends 2012 was published on 19 April 2013, the next publication (Travel Trends 2013) will be published in 2014.
 This publication provides final Overseas Travel and Tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns in the UK visited and countries visited by residents of different parts of the UK.